entando/entando-docs/vuepress/docs/next/docs/concepts/pda-architecture.md

 ## PDA MFEs

-The PDA Micro Frontends run on the browser, rendering the custom UI components the user interacts with.
+The PDA micro frontends run on the browser, rendering the custom UI components the user interacts with.
 These components are written in React and fetch data from the PDA API, passing the Keycloak token for authentication.

 The MFEs also make calls to the Entando Core API to retrieve the